chesslab/chess-server/docs/getting-started.md

 What about 1.e4?

 This is the so-called King's Pawn Game, one of the most popular chess openings, in Portable Game Notation (PGN) format.
-Humans can understand chess games in PGN easily but this format is not that great for computers as well as for graphic user interfaces (GUI) which may prefer the Long Algebraic Notation (LAN) format instead.
+Humans can understand chess games in PGN easily but this format is not that great for computers and for graphic user interfaces (GUI) which often prefer the Long Algebraic Notation (LAN) format instead.

 Let's play 1.e4 in LAN format.